-Agency Funds are used to report assets held in a purely custodial capacity for individuals, organizations, or other governments outside of the reporting entity.
-The assets for these funds equal the liabilities and there is no operating activity to report.
-The town reported School District Capital Reserves as an agency fund as of December 31, 2020.
+Custodial Funds are used to report assets held in a purely custodial capacity for individuals, organizations, or other governments outside of the reporting entity.
+The town reported School District Capital Reserves as a custodial fund.

 D. BASIS OF ACCOUNTING

 The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 Two different measurement focuses are used under the new financial reporting model, the flow of current financial resources and the flow of economic resources.
 The determination of when transactions are recognized is referred to as the basis of accounting.
 Like measurement focus, there are two different bases of accounting used; the accrual basis and the modified accrual basis.